Three cases considering gender-critical beliefs have established two important points for employers.

 Women and Equalities Committee inquiry

-A future Westminster Hall debate
+Westminster Hall petition debate

 The Scottish Government’s consultation, Review of the Gender Recognition Act 2004, ran from 9 November 2017 to 1 March 2018.
-This sought views on whether and how the GRA should be amended in relation to the law in Scotland.
+It sought views on whether and how the GRA should be amended in relation to the law in Scotland.
 It set out the Scottish Government’s initial view that, subject to views expressed during the consultation, Scotland should adopt a self‑declaration system for legal gender recognition.

 - removing the current requirement for people to apply to the UK Gender Recognition Panel.
 Instead, people seeking legal gender recognition would apply to the Registrar General for Scotland;